Mouse

 If the first measures used are not effective or you want to take advantage of the experience of our exterminators, we can help you permanently exterminate the mice.
 We have mastered all eco-friendly tracking, trapping and extermination techniques to help you put an end to an infestation, no matter how small or large.

-Decontaminate after getting rid of mice
+Why decontaminate after getting rid of rodents?

 After a mouse infestation, we often recommend our clients decontaminate the affected areas.
 Damage to insulation, leftover droppings and urine and contaminated food are some of the reasons decontamination is so important.